 To start this project, I benchmarked industry blog leaders and then the current employee blog.
 Through benchmarking, I identified the major components structuring blogs.
 Utilizing the major components, I created a structure breakdown of the respective blogs.
 From speaking with current employees and synthesizing my research, I developed a few major takeaways while acknowledging my constraints.
 I then pitched my research to my team to get the go ahead to begin designing.

 Pairing my findings from my research and the employee/user needs, I proceeded by creating wires of the new internal blog page.
 Once the information hierarchy was in place, I then began to build out the blog within the new software, LumApps.
 I designed the blog style format with the purpose to be easily templated.
-To note, there were many constraints due to there were no LumApp experts, limitations off the software and restrictions of permissions.
+To note, we faced many constraints over the entirety of the project.
+Such constraints were limitations off the software, restrictions of permissions, no LumApp experts and more.

 Banking For Good: